Domaine Rotier, Gaillac

 Maybe that’s why this venerable region today exports only about 5% of its production (the locals are all too happy to drink the rest, and they guard their secret well!).

-As for Domaine Rotier, the short history begins in 1975 when Alain Rotier’s parents bought a domain in Gaillac.
+As for Domaine Rotier, the short history begins in 1975 when Alain Rotier’s parents bought a domaine in Gaillac.
 Slowly, they began to restore its largely abandoned vineyards, and so made a small contribution to the region’s resurrection.

 In 1985 Alain himself joined them (that’s Alain above), filled with a passion for winemaking that led the family to pull from the cooperative to make and bottle their own wine.
-At the same time, at Alain’s urging, the domain switched from the use of synthetic to organic fertilizers in the vines.
+At the same time, at Alain’s urging, the domaine switched from the use of synthetic to organic fertilizers in the vines.

 In 1997 Alain’s brother-in-law Francis Marre came on board, enabling the elder Rotiers to retire.
 Francis took over the vines and Alain went full time in the cellar.